Freedom

 standard."

-minority; the political function of
+rights of a minority; the political

-rights is precisely to protect
+function of rights is precisely to protect

 minorities from oppression by majorities

-(and the smallest minority on earth is
+(and the smallest minority on earth is the

-the individual)."
+individual)."

 --